bcook254/apex-legends-cache/README.md

 Upload the `output.dxvk-cache` generated file to your preferred location and make a publicly accessible link for it.

 Open up an issue, making sure to use the __Cache File Entry__ issue template.
 You can also use this link, [Cache File Entry](https://github.com/bcook254/apex-legends-cache/issues/new?assignees=&labels=cache-entry&template=cache-file-entry.md&title=). __Please fill out the entire template!
 It makes it that much easier for me.__ ⚠️ The final number of entries added may change if a previous cache entry must be merged before merging your cache entry ⚠️

+### Pull Requests
+Contributors may still create pull request as described in earlier versions of this document, but it will no longer be the _preferred_ method.
+This method led to a lot of merge conflicts at the beginning of each map change as multiple people contribute to the project.

 ## Contributions
 ### Other Projects